Helen Bell

 Biography

-I have been a Registered Nurse for 35 years working in General Surgery and Intensive Care in the UK, Canada and the USA.
+I have been a Registered Nurse for 36 years working in General Surgery and Intensive Care in the UK, Canada and the USA.
 As a Flight Lieutenant in the Princess Mary’s Royal Air Force Nursing Service, I served in Sierra Leone, Western Africa, as an Aeromedical Evacuation Liaison Officer worldwide, and as a Senior Lecturer at the University of Portsmouth and the RCDM, University of Central England.
-I have worked a nurse lecturer for 30 years undertaking various roles in including the Director of Admissions and continue to teach and engage in critical care nursing.
+I worked as a nurse lecturer for over 30 years undertaking various roles including Director of Admissions and Lead for Equality and Diversity.
+Having recently retired from full-time lecturing, I am now an Honorary Associate Professor supporting UEA research students and work at the Norfolk & Norwich Hospital as a Critical Care Practitioner & Research Nurse.

 Areas of Expertise